wp-statistics/wp-statistics/readme.txt

 = I've activated the plugin but the menus don't show up and nothing happens? =

-WP Statistics requires PHP 5.3, if it has detected it will active but it will display an error on your plugin list just below the WP Statistics entry to let you know.
+WP Statistics requires PHP 5.3, if it has detected an older version of PHP installed it will active but it will display an error on your plugin list just below the WP Statistics entry to let you know.

 If there is no error message there may be something else wrong, your first thing to try is disabling your other plugins as they can sometimes cause conflicts.